variadico/noti/docs/noti.md

 Log into your BearyChat account.
 Then create an [incoming robot][bc-incoming].
 Next, look for the "Hook Address" (or "Hook 地址" in Chinese), this is what you'll set `bearychat.incomingHookURI` to.

-### HipChat

-Log into your HipChat account.
-Go to My Account > Rooms > {pick a room} > Tokens.
-Create a new token.
-Set the Scope to "Send Notification".
-That's what you'll set `hipchat.accessToken` to.

-Next, go to My Account > Rooms > {pick a room} > Summary.
-Look for "API ID".
-You can set `hipchat.room` to "API ID" or you can use the Room name, like "MyRoom".

 ### Keybase